Merck Manual

 • Physiologic edema is reduced by lying in the left lateral decubitus position, elevating the lower extremities, using compression stockings, and wearing loose clothing that does not restrict blood flow.

-• Hypertension and proteinuria indicate preeclampsia; absence of proteinuria does not exclude preeclampsia.
+• New-onset hypertension and proteinuria indicate preeclampsia; absence of proteinuria does not exclude preeclampsia.

 • Evaluate patients for DVT if they have unilateral leg edema, redness, warmth, and tenderness.